JeffreySarnoff/RollingFunctions.jl/docs/src/tech/windows.md

 # is the information processed in direct (lower index to higher index) order
 isdirect(w::Window) = w.direct

-# are only complete window spans to be allowed
+# are only complete window widths to be allowed
 onlywhole(w::Window) = w.onlywhole
 allowpartial(w::Window) = !onlywhole(w)